softlang/yas/README.md

 Overall, the underlying paper links to the important artifacts while the repo contains additional details, e.g., additional megamodels.
 Thus, the paper may be best suited for inspecting the artifact.
-Additionally, some additional pointers are provided here.
+Additionally, some pointers are provided here.
 That is, the coupled transformation example of Section 5 of the paper is summarized here in terms of the involved files.

 ## Ingredients of the transformation